mewing0328/Ewing-Portfolio/README.md

 [My Code Repository](https://github.com/mewing0328/Ewing-Portfolio)

 ## Credit: References and Tutorials Utilized
-* [Apply Glowing Effect Website](https://www.geeksforgeeks.org/apply-glowing-effect-to-the-image-using-html-and-css/) for tutorial on how to get a box to glow if hovering over the item.
+* [Apply Glowing Effect Website](https://www.geeksforgeeks.org/apply-glowing-effect-to-the-image-using-html-and-css/) for a tutorial on how to get a box to glow if hovering over the item.
-* George Washington University instrutor for GitLab repository with tutorials and this project's specifications.
+* George Washington University instructor for GitLab repository with tutorials and this project's specifications.
 * [Image Repository Website](https://pixabay.com/) where I downloaded the horizontal image of a desk.
 * [MDN Web Docs](https://developer.mozilla.org/en-US/) for tutorials on different CSS selector properties.
 * [W3 Schools Website](https://www.w3schools.com/default.asp) for tutorials on different CSS selector properties.